 Mining is big business, with the world’s 50 largest mining companies worth a total of 1 trillion dollars.1 Worldwide, the mining industry is responsible for the direct employment of 3.7 million people, with over 150 million indirectly supported by small-scale mining operations.2 Many other sectors, such as high-tech industry, are also entirely dependent on mined supplies of materials.

-There is inherent danger in creating and operating within subterranean tunnels which results in a high mining date rate, over 5 deaths per day due to mining accidents recorded in China alone.3 This is a worldwide problem, with high-profile incidents in the last 10 years occurring in New Zealand, Russia and the US among others.4,5,6
+There is inherent danger in creating and operating within subterranean tunnels which results in a high mining death rate, over 5 deaths per day due to mining accidents recorded in China alone.3 This is a worldwide problem, with high-profile incidents in the last 10 years occurring in New Zealand, Russia and the US among others.4,5,6

 The most common source of mining accidents, particularly in coals mines, is an explosion of methane gas.
 Methane is a colourless, odourless gas which is trapped in mines as part of the coal formation process.
 As coal is formed from compressed plant matter methane is produced as a by-product then, when rocks are excavated, methane is released into the local atmosphere with potential deadly consequences.